jasonbayton/11ty/_src/android/android-enterprise-zero-touch-console-device-guide.md

 After which provide your company name, contact email, contact phone and an optional custom message.
 These will be presented to the end user while enrolling; particularly for support, having the contact name and telephone number of, perhaps, the IT Helpdesk could be quite useful.

-When complete, click **APPLY/ADD** to save the configuration and close out the pop-up.
+When complete, click **APPLY/Add** to save the configuration and close out the pop-up.

 ## Setting a default configuration

-Once you’ve created several configurations (or even just the one), you may wish for all devices added by a reseller to be given a configuration by default, thus avoiding having to sign in to the console every time a new device order is made.
+Once you’ve created one or more configurations, you may wish for all devices added by a reseller to be given a configuration by default, thus avoiding having to sign in to the console every time a new device order is made.
 Above the list of configurations is a **Default Configuration** setting:

 <details open>
 <summary class="orange">2024+</summary>